 Solar irradiance (solar power) is the sun's radiant power incident on a surface of unit area, commonly expressed in units of kW/m^2 or W/m^2 .
 Due to atmospheric effects, typical peak values of terrestrial solar irradiance are on the order of 1000 W/m2 on surfaces at sea level facing the sun's rays under a clear sky around solar noon.
 Consequently, 1000 W/m2 is used as a reference condition for rating the peak output for PV modules and arrays.
 This value of solar irradiance is often referred to as peak sun.
 However, higher values of irradiance are common at higher altitudes and on exceptionally clear days during winter months when the sun is closest to earth.
-In these cases, solar irradiance can reach 1250 W/m2 or higher for continuous periods.
+In these cases, solar irradiance can reach 1250 W/m2 or higher for several hours during the middle of a day.